What Is Trypophobia: Causes, Symptoms, And Treatment

 It’s not a diagnosis that makes it to the list of mental health conditions as suggested by the Diagnostic and Statistical Manual of mental Disorders (DSM-5).
 The signs of Trypophobia are similar to a typical phobia and hence it is a matter of concern for an individual’s mental wellness.

 Some theorists have claimed that as these patterns are similar to dangerous animals like venomous snakes or crocodiles, the unconscious association between the two triggers Trypophobia.

 What does Trypophobia Mean

 The word Trypophobia originates from the Greek words “Trypta.” which means hole and “Phobos,” which means fear.
-Basically, it is fear of holes and likes objects or patterns.
+Basically, it is a fear of holes and likes objects or patterns.
 These items are harmless, triggering strong emotional and physical reactions every time they see patterns of these kinds.

-What are Signs and Symptoms of Trypophobia
+What are the Signs and Symptoms of Trypophobia

 After looking at these an individual is likely to experience signs that are similar to other specific phobias.
 The symptoms of Trypophobia are:

 Unlike other phobias where something dangerous, life-threatening, or unusual things trigger the phobia symptoms, that is not the case of Trypophobia.
 The symptoms of Trypophobia are triggered by harmless patterns and items that are seen every day.

 - Soap bubbles,